• History

 SIR THOMAS LAWRENCE (1769–1830)

-A famous portrait painter, he had the support of George III, became the most fashionable portrait painter of his day, and was President of the Royal Academy.
+Famous portrait painter, he had the support of George III, became the most fashionable portrait painter of his day, and was President of the Royal Academy.

 SIR RICHARD WESTMACOTT (1775–1856)